4 Important Questions you Need to Know about Felony DUI’s

 - Decrease Costly Fines – DWI charges in Missouri carry steep charges.
 An experienced defense attorney can help you navigate penalties and work to reduce as much as possible.

 - Criminal Record – When a convicted felon is charged with additional crimes, the penalties can be more and more severe.

 - Other costs of a conviction – Once someone has a felony conviction on their record, it makes life much more difficult.
 Convicted Driving While Intoxicated felonies present problems for getting jobs, renting a home or apartment and the loss of rights like voting, owning a gun or earning certain professional licenses.

 For more blog posts about this topic, click here:

 Why are The Law Offices of Matthew | Russell | Dempsey considered by many as the leading defense lawyers in Springfield?

-Our combined 18 years of experience as Greene County prosecutors gives us an inside view for how to help our clients navigate the complexities of being charged.
+Our combined 30 years of experience litigating cases in the Greene County Court System gives us an inside view on how to help our clients navigate the complexities of being charged.
 We know “the system” like the backs of our hands and our knowledge is your power.
 Hire us as your Springfield DUI Lawyer.
-Call us at 417-882-2522.
+Call us at 417-882-2522 or contact us online.